 ‘The family that slays together stays together’

-American Gothic – aka Hide and Shriek and Dark Paradise – is a 1988 Canadian/British horror film written by Burt Wetanson and Michael Vines and directed by John Hough (Twins of Evil, The Legend of Hell House, Incubus).
+American Gothic – aka Hide and Shriek and Dark Paradise – is a 1988 Canadian/British horror feature film written by Burt Wetanson and Michael Vines and directed by John Hough (Twins of Evil, The Legend of Hell House, Incubus).
 It stars Rod Steiger (The Amityville Horror), Yvonne DeCarlo (The Munsters) and Michael J. Pollard.

 A group of prosperous young people plan a camping trip in the wilds of the Pacific Northwest, but they are forced to make an emergency landing on an isolated island.